Go paper-free

 When you put money aside in savings, your bank may reward you by paying you interest.
 That’s usually a percentage of any money you’ve held with them for a full calendar year.

-This is represented as the AER.
+AER represents this.
 The higher the percentage, the more interest you can expect to earn on your savings.
-AER can apply to a wide range of savings products, including:

 The amount and regularity of interest payments will depend on the bank or building society, and the terms of the account you select.

 Just as an example, fixed ISAs tend to offer higher AER interest returns, but your money may be locked in for longer.
 Charges or penalties may apply for withdrawing your savings earlier.
-On the other hand, an instant access ISA provides more flexibility, but lower AER interest returns.
+On the other hand, an instant access ISA gives more flexibility, but lower AER interest returns.

 Investments can also be subject to other factors, such as business performance and fluctuations in the stock market, making the potential returns less predictable.

-Benefit from tax-free savings by using your yearly Personal Savings Allowance of up to £1,000, and saving up to £20,000 using your yearly ISA Allowance.
+Benefit from tax-free savings by using your yearly Personal Savings Allowance of up to £1,000, and saving up to £20,000 using your yearly ISA allowance.

 However you choose to save, it’s important to consider:

 It’s worth comparing several options to find one that suits your needs best, which is where the AER comes in handy.
-Whatever you choose, you usually don’t have to do much more than hold your money in a savings account to start earning interest.
+Whatever you choose, you usually don’t have to do much more than have your money in a savings account to start earning interest.

-Calculating AER can get a little complicated, as it’s influenced by several factors:
+Working out AER can get a little complicated, as it’s influenced by several factors:

 You’ll see AER displayed as a percentage – 1.5%, for example.
-By depositing and holding £100 with a bank offering 1.5% AER, after a year you’d receive £1.50.
+By depositing and holding £100 with a bank offering 1.5% AER, after a year you’d get £1.50.

 Just as an example, let’s say you’re able to deposit and hold £2,000 in a savings account offering 2% AER.
 Accounting for compound interest, your earnings over a 5-year period could look like: